Frontier Nursing Service: Addition of Family Nursing Education

+Frontier Nursing University

-In 2000, recognizing that students desired to complete their entire education at FSMFN using distance education methods, the Board of Directors approved a plan for FSMFN to pursue full accreditation as an independent graduate school which would grant a Master of Science in Nursing.
+In 2000, recognizing that students desired to complete their entire education at FSMFN using distance education methods, the board of directors approved a plan for FSMFN to pursue full accreditation as an independent graduate school which would grant a Master of Science in nursing.
 There was much work to be done including a complete curriculum revision and the preparation of the faculty at the doctoral level.
-On December 6, 2004, the School was accredited by the Southern Association of Colleges and Schools to grant a Master of Science in Nursing Degree.
+On December 6, 2004, the school was accredited by the Southern Association of Colleges and Schools to grant a Master of Science in Nursing Degree.
 The American College of Nurse-Midwives granted institutional accreditation as well as programmatic accreditation for the nurse-midwifery program in February 2005.
 National League for Nursing accreditation followed in March 2005.
+In 2011, the school changed its name to Frontier Nursing University to emphasize its capacity to offer graduate degrees in nursing.

-Today the School offers several programs geared towards nurses who desire to pursue preparation as a nurse-midwife or nurse practitioner.
+Today the university offers several programs geared towards nurses who desire to pursue preparation as a nurse-midwife or nurse practitioner.
 These include a Master of Science in Nursing degree with tracks as a nurse-midwife, family nurse practitioner and women's health nurse practitioner.
 FSMFN also offers post-masters certificates in these specialties.
-The School is very proud of the advanced technology that allows us to educate students all over the world with the central location in historic Hyden, Kentucky, the birthplace of midwifery and family nursing in America.
+In July 2016, the university added an online program for nurse-midwives and nurse practitioners for post-graduate certification in psychiatric-mental health nursing.
 FSMFN now has graduates representing every state in the United States and seven foreign countries.

+In 2024 Frontier Nursing Service partnered with Ob Hospitalist Group to make the nursing program stronger.
+For the FNS clinical rotations, many of the students had to travel far and were not close to home.
+With this new connection the OBHG provides more clinical locations around the United States so that all students can work hard, while not having to travel an insane amount of miles to learn.
+There are already 22 programs placed around the country and they are still expanding to this day.